Looking back, 2009 was a strange time – a better time, some might say.

 As was often the case, Steven Gerrard finished the season their top scorer, with Jamie Carragher, reliable as ever, having contributed with the most appearances.

-In truth, Torres scored 65 goals in 102 Liverpool appearances, which is a significantly better return than one-in-two.
+But the reality is that he scored 65 goals in 102 Liverpool appearances, which is a significantly better return than one-in-two.
 What’s more, it’s a better scoring ratio than Ian Rush, Steven Gerrard, Robbie Fowler, Kenny Dalglish, Michael Owen and even Luis Suarez.

 It’s why it hurt Liverpool fans so much when Torres helped force through a move to Chelsea for £50million in the middle of a season.